-We may have only met Burton Albion twice previously in our history but last season’s encounter at The Pirelli Stadium had more than enough drama to make up for that lack of games.
+We may have only had one visit to Burton Albion before tonight in our history, but last season’s encounter at The Pirelli Stadium had more than enough drama to make up for that lack of games.

 Nigel Clough’s side had taken ten points from their previous four home games and they seemed to be well on their way to making that 13 from five as they led 3-1 at the break.
 Sergi Canos’ first goal since re-joining The Bees had only served to wake The Brewers up as Marvin Sordell struck twice in identical fashion from corners, before Cauley Woodrow added a third, to put the home side in control.

 Dean resisted the urge to make changes at the break and that decision paid off six minutes after the break as Lasse Vibe kept his composure to slide home from close range.
 Attacking the travelling fans in the terrace, the momentum was all with The Bees now.
 On the hour, a slick passing move saw Canos slide home for his second of the afternoon: his celebration taking him into the heart of the fans behind the goal.